akhilesh21102002/Visualizing-Federal-Student-Loan-Debt-and-Projected-Student-Loan-Growth-using-R/README.md

-Utilized R to visualize federal student loan debt of the United States throughout time and used the forecast to estimate and project the growth of student debt for a 10-year forward looking period.
+Utilized R to visualize federal student loan debt of the United States throughout time and used the forecast function to estimate and project the growth of student debt for a 10-year forward looking period.